 - Hypertrophic mucosa: Drug therapy is usually given first for the cause of the disease

-- Inferior turbinate hypertrophy caused by allergic rhinitis: With oral medicine as the main treatment, nasal sprays are currently divided into two categories: nasal mucosal contractile sprays and steroid sprays.
+- Inferior turbinate hypertrophy caused by allergic rhinitis: With oral medicine as the main treatment, nasal sprays are currently divided into three categories: nasal mucosal contractile sprays, steroid sprays, and antihistamine sprays.
 The nasal mucosal contractile spray can be easily purchased in the pharmacy.
 It has the upper limit of use, not more than five days as the principle and can only be used in an emergency.
 For long-term use, it will cause serious congestion and swelling of the inferior turbinate mucosa, which is called rhinitis medicamentosa in medicine, resulting in serious consequences that the symptom cannot be treated with medication anymore.
-As a result, steroid sprays are safer than nasal mucosal contractile sprays.
+As a result, steroid sprays and antihistamine sprays are safer than nasal mucosal contractile sprays.

 - Unlike oral or injectable steroids, inhaled steroids enter the bloodstream in small amounts and do not affect other organs.
 Currently, it is generally safe for patients over the age of 4, but pregnant women should avoid them as much as possible.
 Steroid sprays must be used without interruption in order to be effective.
 Short-term use of steroid sprays is generally ineffective.

 - Allergic rhinitis patients are generally advised to use it for at least three months.

 - If steroid sprays are found ineffective following more than three months of application or recurrent symptoms are experienced, surgery may be considered as an adjunct treatment.
 Operations include bipolar electrocautery, laser, or radiofrequency surgery.